sqlkata/querybuilder/README.md

 Usually it's impossible to support all available database vendors, this why we focus on the major ones, and we encourage you to create your own compiler for your database.

 ### Do you accept new compilers?
-Unfortunetly no, the reason is this will add overhead for the project contributors, we prefer to improve the quality of the existing compilers instead.
+Unfortunately no, the reason is this will add overhead for the project contributors, we prefer to improve the quality of the existing compilers instead.

 ### How can I support the project?
 - Star the project here in Github, and share it with your friends